 Throughout the year we also host community-led exhibition projects, bringing people together and offering them an opportunity to present their creative work.

-Our current project, Voices of Change, is a large, community exhibition, giving everybody an opportunity to present artwork in any form, reflecting their hope for the future after the pandemic.
-The exhibition will fill our public spaces when we’re able to reopen.
+Voices of Change, was our community exhibition, which gave everybody an opportunity to present artwork in any form, reflecting their hope for the future after the pandemic.
+The exhibition filled our public spaces in August 2021.

 OUR OWN PRODUCTIONS

 As well as presenting and curating the best touring work, we create our own productions, festivals and events which entertain, stimulate, and inspire our audiences at home and further afield.
 In our mission to nurture talent, we also offer a platform to local artists to support their journey in the industry.

 We make our own thought-provoking theatre productions celebrating Wales in all its diversity.
 So far, we have successfully produced/co-produced 16 shows and we have a feast of mid-to large-scale productions in development to share with audiences over the next five years.